 - Make sure you inform your TSP if your TV is a plasma display type, because it must be shipped upright.

 - For OCONUS: No additional compensation for flat screen televisions.
 Subject to PPSO approval, crating charges may only apply to flat screen televisions equal to or greater than 75 inch diagonal screen size.

 - If you are moving from a gypsy moth quarantined area to a non-quarantine area, you must inspect your outdoor household items for the gypsy moth before you move.

 - If you find the Gypsy Moth on any of your belongings, you must treat it before your move.
 You can use the USDA’s Gypsy Moth Guide to help you know what to look for.

 - For OCONUS: If travelling to an international PDS, make sure you check with your host base relating to any other agriculture-related procedures that might affect your shipment.

-The cost of transporting your privately-owned vehicles to your new PCS is largely your responsibility for a CONUS to CONUS move.
+- The cost of transporting your privately owned vehicles to your new PCS is largely your responsibility for a CONUS to CONUS move.
 There are exceptions, so always contact your local personal property office (e.g., for military members) or human resource office (e.g., for civilian employees) if you're unsure.

 - If you decide not to drive your POV to your next duty station, you are 100% responsible for any cost relating to shipment of your vehicle.

-Only 1 vehicle (owned or leased) for personal use may be shipped at government expense.
+- Only one POV (owned or leased for personal) use may be shipped at government expense.